godotengine/godot-docs/learning/step_by_step/singletons_autoload.rst

 .. image:: img/saveasscript.png

 The script should open in the script editor.
 The next step is to add it to AutoLoad list.
-Select Scene > Project Settings from the menu, switch to the AutoLoad tab and add a new entry with name "global" that points to this file:
+Select Project > Project Settings from the menu, switch to the AutoLoad tab and add a new entry with name "global" that points to this file: